 U of T Faculty Rank Among World’s Top Researchers

 The receipt of prestigious national and international honours by U of T researchers is an important benchmark of excellence.
 Researchers at the University of Toronto are regularly recognized with national and international awards for making significant contributions to research, either in a specific field or across disciplines.
-These awards often signal important advances that have benefitted society in some meaningful way.
+These awards often signal important advances that have benefited society in some meaningful way.
 Some of the prestigious awards our faculty members have received are listed below.